MicrosoftDocs/kaizala-docs/Articles/connectors/EventSchema.md

 | fromUserName | String | Sender's registered name with Kaizala |
 | fromUserProfilePic | url | Sender's Profile Pic |

+The parameter 'data' would vary depending on the webHook event.
+You can find schema for each event below.

 ### data for event 'TextMessageCreated'
 | Parameter | Type | Description |
 | :---: | :---: | :--- |